-If you are ill on the date you are due to attend court you must contact the clerk of court on the telephone number on the front of your citation before 9:15 am.
+If you are ill on the date you are due to attend court you must contact the clerk of court on the telephone number on the local information leaflet before 9:15 am.
 You must also provide a medical certificate.
 Medical certificates which are requested from GPs for the purpose of jury service are exempt from payment.

 This is in terms of The National Health Service (General Medical Services Contracts) (Scotland) Regulations 2004.
-Tell the GP surgery of the purpose of the certificate.
-If you have any difficulty in getting the certificate free of charge please refer the surgery to these regulations.
+You should therefore tell the GP surgery of the purpose of the certificate and if you have any difficulty in getting the certificate free of charge you should refer the surgery to these regulations.

 I earn more than the amounts payable for jury service, can I claim more?

 Loss of earnings compensation for jurors is decided by the Scottish Ministers, and is reviewed annually.
 Payments are made as compensation for loss incurred during attendance, but may not fully cover individual juror's actual loss of earnings.
 Payments are based on standard rates worked out by the time spent on jury duty.
 The maximum amounts payable are included in your expenses guide.
 There is no scope for any juror to be paid more than these maximum amounts.